imnd/tachyon/README.md

     - XSLT template.

 Components:
-- form generator, which picks up the model validation rules and turns them to JS (instead of AJAX-validation for speed sake).
+- form generator, which picks up the model validation rules and turns them to JS (instead of AJAX-validation for speed`s sake).
 Usual server-side validation also exists.
 It depends on the "scenario" of model using;
 - html tag helper;
 - grid widget;
 - model validator;